ToshioCP/Gtk4-tutorial/gfm/sec19.md

 The code above does:

-- Builds the "color" and "quit" actions
+- Builds the "color" and the "quit" actions
 - Connects the action and the "activate" signal handlers (`color_activated` and `quit_activated`).
 - Adds the actions to the action map `app`.